Explore Courses

 The Agile Development technique is a revamped method of creating software products that emphasizes adaptability and speed.
 Agile generates crucial metrics, such as lead time, cycle time, and throughput, which assist in assessing the performance of the team, locating bottlenecks, and making data-driven decisions to address them.

 Iterative software development is the foundation of agile methods.
 The end of an iteration results in the construction of an autonomous operational module.
-All the above-discussed types of agile methodology through their innovative techniques and concepts that allow a team to quickly produce a product, agile approaches are suitable for changing circumstances.
+All the different types of Agile methodologies discussed above use innovative techniques and concepts that allow a team to build products quickly.
+This makes Agile especially well-suited for environments where requirements frequently change.

 Frequently Asked Questions (FAQs)